jan-bogaerts/mark/src/generated/mdc_double_compress.md

 The triple-compress-service reduces the output of the double-compress-service to a single line.
 It is used as a description for linked components and services.
 It is a subclass of the transformer-base service with the constructor parameters: Name: 'triple compress', Dependencies: ['double compress'], isJson: false.
 During construction, it sets `this.doubleCompressService` to the first element of the dependencies array.
 The function `build-message(text-fragment)` takes a text fragment as input and returns a result (in JSON array format) with the roles and contents: system - Condense the following text to one sentence, user - `await this.doubleCompressService.getResult(text-fragment)`.
 The function also returns the result and the key of the text fragment.
 # MarkdownCode > services > transformers > component-lister service
 The component-lister service extracts component names from text and determines which components to render.
 It inherits from the transformer-base service named 'triple compress' and depends on 'double compress'.
 The build-message function takes a text fragment and returns a JSON array with a system role and content, and a user role with the result of calling doubleCompressService on the fragment.
 The function also returns the result and key of the fragment.
-# MarkdownCode > components > body > editor
-The editor uses the monaco editor npm package to display markdown text.
-It retrieves the text from the project service and applies the theme, font, and font-size from the theme service.
-The text is reloaded when the project service triggers the 'content-changed' event.
-The editor reveals the line when the position-tracking service raises the 'moveTo' event.
-It monitors various events such as editorDidMount, onDidChangeModelContent, onDidFocusEditorWidget, onDidBlurEditorWidget, onDidChangeCursorPosition, and onDidChangeCursorSelection.
-The monaco editor always occupies all available space.
 # MarkdownCode > services > project service
 The project service manages project aspects globally.
 It tracks loaded text fragments, stores content and project filename.
 It has an "isDirty" property that triggers an event when changed.
 Functions include deleting, adding, and marking fragments as out of date.
 It retrieves specific fragments and checks for outdated ones.
 It dispatches events using an EventTarget field.
 It tracks user configurations and raises events for content changes, fragment actions, and dirty status changes.
 # MarkdownCode > components > toolbar > home > file section